 Any warranties provided by the manufacturers should be drawn to the customer’s attention and must not restrict the customer’s right to pursue other remedies against the dealer or manufacturer.

-A warrant is capable of being transferred to subsequent owners of the vehicle meaning that the customer should also be able to take the car to any franchise dealer for that car manufacturer in order to have repair works carried out.
+A warrant is capable of being transferred to subsequent owners of the vehicle meaning the customer should also be able to take the car to any franchise dealer for that car manufacturer to have repair works carried out.

-It is also possible for the warranty period to be extended in the situation whereby the car is off the road for an extended period of time following repairs or in the situation whereby faults have reoccurred following repairs.
+It is also possible for the warranty period to be extended where, for example, the car is off the road for an extended period following repairs or where faults have reoccurred following repairs.

 When an individual takes a vehicle in for major repairs then a firm quotation is required to be given rather than an estimate.

-The Code of Practice of the Motoring Industry lays down a complaints procedure in accordance with the following:
+The Code lays down a complaints procedure in accordance with the following:

-- That if the complain is concerned with a new car warranty then the dealer must ensure that they contact the manufacturer rather than resolving the complaint themselves
+- that if the complain is concerned with a new car warranty, the dealer must ensure they contact the manufacturer rather than resolving the complaint themselves;